maanasgoel5/MIT-NeurIPS2023-Symmetry-Flows/README.md

 This project demonstrates a proof-of-concept solution by building a normalizing flow that is conditioned on a **symmetry-informed embedding network**.
 This pre-trained network learns to be agnostic to time shifts, allowing the main flow to focus on the intrinsic parameters of the signal (e.g., natural frequency and damping coefficient).

 The key results show that this method leads to **faster convergence with a smaller, more efficient model** compared to a traditional normalizing flow that is not aware of such symmetries.
-While this work uses simplified physical models (Damped Harmonic Oscillators and Sine-Gaussians), it establishes a promising framework for real-world applications in gravitational-wave parameter estimation.

-## Key Contents & Repository Structure

--   **/reports**: Contains the final project report and presentation slides, which provide a detailed theoretical background and a summary of the results.
--   **/notebooks**: Includes the Python notebooks used for the experiments, separated by the physical model used.
+## Reproducing Workshop Results

+Each directory contains the notebooks and trained weights to reproduce the figures in the paper.
+- **Figure 2 (Representations):**
+  - Representations for the SHO model can be found in the `damped-harmonic-oscillator-reps.ipynb` notebook.
+  - Representations for the SG model can be found in the `sine-gaussian-reps.ipynb` notebook.
+- **Figure 3 (Comparison Posteriors):**
+  - Posterior comparisons for the SHO model are in the `damped-harmonic-oscillator-comparisons.ipynb` notebook.
+  - Posterior comparisons for the SG model are in the `sine-gaussian-comparisons.ipynb` notebook.

 ## Detailed File Manifest

 This section provides a detailed breakdown of the key files and notebooks within the repository.

-### Documents
+### reports

 -   `MIT_Gravitational_Waves_Research_Report_2023_Maanas_Goel.pdf`
     -   The final, comprehensive research paper for the project.